-Finding out a loved one has Alzheimer’s or other form of dementia is scary.
-One of the first questions people ask is if there is a cure, or a way to recover.
+Finding out a loved one has Alzheimer’s or another form of dementia is scary.
+One of the first questions people ask is if there is a cure or a way to recover.

 While certain medications can help slow the progression for a time, there is no cure for Alzheimer’s or dementia.
 Alzheimer’s disease leads to cell death and tissue loss in the brain which ultimately affects memory, behavior, bodily functions or other systems.
 It is a progressive disease that eventually leaves the person unable to safely care for themselves.